neishm/fstd2nc/README.md

                         conversion.
 Default is WARNIN.
   --nc-format {NETCDF4,NETCDF4_CLASSIC,NETCDF3_CLASSIC,NETCDF3_64BIT_OFFSET,NETCDF3_64BIT_DATA}
                         Which variant of netCDF to write.
 Default is NETCDF4.
+  --zlib                Turn on compression for the netCDF file.
+Only works
+                        for NETCDF4 and NETCDF4_CLASSIC formats.
   -f, --force           Overwrite the output file if it already exists.
   --no-history          Don't put the command-line invocation in the netCDF
                         metadata.